SWIFTSIM/swiftsim/doc/RTD/source/FriendsOfFriends/on_the_fly_fof.rst

 On-the-fly Friends-Of-Friends and Black Holes seeding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The main purpose of the on-the-fly FOF calls is to identify haloes during a
+The main purpose of the on-the-fly is to identify haloes during a
 cosmological simulation in order to seed some of them with black holes
 based on physical considerations.